About Your Water Bill & Water Meter

 The City's utility rates and charges are governed by Title 15 of the Municipal Code.
-The City's utility rates and charges are Information about your rates can be downloaded here: Water & Sewer Utility Rates (pdf).
+The City's utility rates and charges are Information about your rates can be downloaded here: Water & Sewer Utility Rates as of January 1, 2024 (pdf).

 When you receive your water and sewer bill, please review it very carefully.
 If you notice any errors or unusual items, please immediately contact our Customer Service office.

 Procedures governing unpaid charges are set forth by Title 15 of the Municipal Code.
 Payment is due 30 days from the billing date printed on your bill, as listed under the 'Amount Due' section.

 If payment is not received by that date, a late penalty of 1.5% is assessed on the outstanding balance and a Past Due notice will be mailed to the billing address on file.
 The past due amount is due within 7 days of the billing date, which is stated on the bill.
 If payment is still not received, a shut-off notice will be delivered to the service location.
 If payment is not received within 24 hours of the notice, water service will be turned off.
 A turn-on fee applies to have service reinstated.
 If you are a renter, we may be required to notify the landlord or property owner of non-payment of water and sewer utility service.